Dog bite victim guide ::

 If another dog has bitten or attacked your dog, follow the same steps as described above with the added emphasis of gathering witness information.
 Animal bite laws are different than human bite laws and often do not work in favor of the injured dog.
 But if you report the dog bite, you can help prevent a future dog or person from being victimized by the same dog.
 We recommend reviewing this e-book, What To Do If Your Dog Is Injured Or Killed, by dog bite attorney Kenneth Phillips.

 If a dog has threatened you

-If you have been threatened or chased by a dog but not bitten, report the incident to animal control as well.
+If you have been threatened or chased by a dog, but not bitten or attacked, report the incident to animal control as well.
 This is commonly called a "menacing act."
-Once a dog has a paper trail of a few menacing acts, animal control can often label the dog as "potentially dangerous," which forces new restrictions on the dog.
-These new restrictions might require stronger containment rules, as well as stiffer annual registration fees for the owner.
+Once a dog has a paper trail of multiple menacing acts, animal control might be able to designate the dog as "potentially dangerous," which forces new restrictions on the dog and its owner.
+These restrictions might include stronger containment requirements, sterilization, increased registration fees and more.

 Learn your local animal laws

-In all instances of bites and menacing acts, you may want a copy of your local animal ordinance.
-Request a copy of this document by contacting your city or county clerk.
-You also may be able to receive it through the city or county animal control department.
-Like many dog bite victims and people whose pets have been victimized by dogs, your local laws might surprise you.
+In all instances of menacing acts, bites and attacks by dogs, you should request a copy of your local animal control ordinance.
+Request a copy of your ordinance by contacting your city or county clerk.
+You can also request a copy through your city or county animal control department, police department or sheriff's department.
+Like many dog attack victims and people whose pets have been seriously or fatally injured by dogs, your local animal control laws might surprise you.